 - Report and Reportlet gadgets User must have appropriate permission to access the BIRT document or design file used in the gadget.
-If the user needs to interact with BIRT documents, the BIRT Interactive Viewer for iServer option is required. - Extras gadgets User must have external network access and permission to display the external content.
+If the user needs to interact with BIRT documents, BIRT Interactive Viewer for iHub is required. - Extras gadgets User must have external network access and permission to display the external content.
 Actuate software does not manage these permissions.
 This includes HTML, Video, Image, Text, and Import Gadgets. - Data selection and data visualization gadgets User requires permission to view the displayed data objects.

-Verify with the BIRT iServer administrator that users of the new dashboard are assigned the correct security role and BIRT iServer options.
-A user's security role and installed BIRT iServer options define what functionality and browser-based tools are available to users.
-The BIRT iServer administrator manages security roles and BIRT iServer options.
+Verify with the BIRT iHub administrator that users of the new dashboard are assigned the correct security role and BIRT iHub options.
+A user's security role and installed BIRT iHub options define what functionality and browser-based tools are available to users.
+The BIRT iHub administrator manages security roles and BIRT iHub options.

-For example, although a BIRT iServer has the BIRT 360 option for dashboards enabled, users require the correct security role and options activated for their account before they can create dashboards.
+For example, a BIRT iHub has the BIRT 360 for iHub option enabled.
+The users require the correct security role and options activated for their account before they can create dashboards.